mikeizbicki/ucr-cs100/tutorials/strtok/README.md

 ```
 In other words, **`strtok` treats chained delimiters as single delimiters**.

+#####Multi-character and Changing Delimiters
 So far we have only been using examples where the delimiter is only one letter or character.
 The `strtok`
 function can actually take in multi-character strings as its delimiter.
-However, when this is done, the
-function doesn't look for the first occurence of the exact sequence; it looks for the first occurence of
-any of the characters passed into the `delim` argument.
+Doing this, however, raises an
+important question; is the delimiter that `strtok` searches for the exact pattern entered or something else?
+Let's test it to find out.
 ```
 #include <iostream>
 #include <string.h>